Circulation Policy

 Decatur Residents

-Cards that are unused for more than three years are deactivated and removed from the database.
-After this time, patrons will need to resubmit an application in order to have library privileges reinstated.
+Library accounts that are unused for more than three years are removed from the database.
+After this time, patrons will need to re-register in order to have library privileges reinstated.
+Patrons must notify the library as soon as possible of any changes in address or phone number.

 It is the responsibility of the patron to report lost or stolen cards as soon as possible.